ipfs/ipfs-docs/docs/concepts/nodes.md

 ## Delegate routing

 When IPFS nodes are unable to run DHT logic on their own, they _delegate_ the task to a delegate routing node.
-Publishing works with arbitrary CID codecs as the [js-delegate-content module](https://github.com/libp2p/js-libp2p-delegated-content-routing/blob/master/src/index.js#L127-L128) publishes CIDs at the block level rather than the IPLD or DAG level.
+Publishing works with arbitrary CID codecs, as the [js-delegate-content module](https://github.com/libp2p/js-libp2p-delegated-content-routing/blob/master/src/index.js#L127-L128) publishes CIDs at the block level rather than the IPLD or DAG level.

 Features of a delegate routing node: